 If you've been accused of arson, don’t wait another moment.
 Get the representation you need to avoid a significant loss of freedoms.
 Police and prosecutors waste little time dealing with people charged with arson.
-The catastrophic damage that such flames can cause in our part of the world demand swift action.
+The catastrophic damage that such flames can cause in our part of the world demands swift action.

 Contact the Law Office of Michael L. Guisti to schedule a free consultation at your earliest convenience.
 Remember that you have rights and the burden of proof falls upon the prosecution.
 This means there is ample time to build a solid defense and refute whatever charges you face.
 But you must act now to avoid further complications.

-Dial (888) 478-8999 now to speak with an experienced Orange County criminal defense attorney about your case.
+Call (714) 530-9690 or toll-free (888) 478-8999 now to speak with an experienced Orange County criminal defense attorney about your case.

 "Willfully and maliciously sets fire to or burns or causes to be burned or who aids, counsels, or procures the burning of, any structure, forest land, or property."